adrianadepalma/BII_tutorial/index.md

 Calculating the Biodiversity Intactness Index: the PREDICTS implementation
 ================
-Adriana De Palma, Katia Sanchez-Ortiz, Helen R.P.
+Adriana De Palma, Katia Sanchez-Ortiz, Sara Contu, Helen R.P.
 Phillips and Andy Purvis
-05 February, 2024
+12 February, 2024

 -   <a href="#about-predicts" id="toc-about-predicts">About PREDICTS</a>
 -   <a href="#about-bii" id="toc-about-bii">About BII</a>